I am an economic geographer studying work, employment and the social regulation of labor markets using co-produced, qualitative methods.

 Co-Producing Knowledge for Inclusivity

 This course explores what it means for qualitative research to be developed in equitable and inclusive ways, particularly with socio-economically marginalized interlocutors.
-It is grounded in feminist theories of ‘care,’ ‘epistemic justice,’ and ‘co-production’.
+It is grounded in feminist theories of care, epistemic justice, and co-production.